just-buildsystem/justbuild/doc/tutorial/third-party-software.md

 ```

 However, even specifying all the include locations and headers can
-be tedious and in the end, it is information that `pkg-config` can
+be tedious and, in the end, it is information that `pkg-config` can
 provide as well.
 So there is a rule to import libraries that way
 and the actual packaging-build version of `libfmt`, as provided in
 `etc/import.pkgconfig`, looks as follows.